servedsmart/servedsmart.com/content/terms/privacy-policy/index.en.md

 ### How We Use These Technologies

-- **Essential Cookies:** Necessary for the website’s functionality, such as authentication and security.
+- **Strictly necessary cookies:** Necessary for the website’s functionality, such as authentication and security.
 They do not require consent.
-- **Functional Cookies:** Enable the website to provide enhanced functionality and personalization, like remembering your preferences.
+- **Preferences cookies:** Enable the website to provide enhanced functionality and personalization, like remembering your preferences.
-- **Performance and Analytics Cookies:** These collect information about how visitors use our website, which pages are visited most frequently, and if error messages are received from web pages.
+- **Statistics cookies:** These collect information about how visitors use our website, which pages are visited most frequently, and if error messages are received from web pages.
 These cookies help us improve our website.
 We currently don't store this type of cookie.
-- **Advertising and Targeting Cookies:** Used to deliver advertisements more relevant to you and your interests.
+- **Marketing cookies:** Used to deliver advertisements more relevant to you and your interests.
 They are also used to limit the number of times you see an advertisement and help measure the effectiveness of the advertising campaign.
 We currently don't store this type of cookie.

 ### Your Choices and Consent

 Upon your first visit, our website will present you with a cookie consent banner, where you can:
-- **Accept All:** Consent to the use of all cookies and tracking technologies.
+- **Accept all:** Consent to the use of all cookies and tracking technologies.
-- **Reject Optional:** Only essential cookies will be used to provide you with necessary website functions.
+- **Reject optional:** Only essential cookies will be used to provide you with necessary website functions.
-- **Consent Settings:** Choose which categories of cookies you wish to allow.
+- **Consent settings:** Choose which categories of cookies you wish to allow.

 ### Changes to Our Cookie Use